-An old plaque of Fate s.a., the tire factory workshop in Nueva Helvecia, Uruguay.
+An old plaque of Fate s.a., a tyre factory workshop in Nueva Helvecia, Uruguay.

-Once, I came across one of these workshops with a particular plaque; it stated fate.
-This simple but ingenious lowercase f of the logo of this tire factory intrigued me.
-And like that, a typeface concept was born: adding spaces into as many counter forms as possible.
+Once, I found one of these workshops with a unique plaque; it stated “Fate”.
+The clever yet straightforward lowercase f in the logo of this tyre factory caught my attention.
+That’s how a typeface concept was born: by adding spaces into as many counter forms as possible.

 The concept is to add spaces into counter forms.